-Sexual health education is a required component of Comprehensive and Coordinated Health
+Sexual health education is a required component of Comprehensive and Coordinated Health Education (CCHE), which addresses the physical, mental, emotional, and social dimensions of health.

 Parents/guardians must be provided with at least 3 notifications that sexual health education will occur in their child(ren)'s school prior to the start of instruction.
 Parents/guardians may opt their child(ren) out of sexual health education by providing a written objection.
 Without a written objection from parent or guardian, students will be required to participate in sexual health education.